Spread the love

 This is one of the birdwatching trails in Komodo, which is relatively shaded.
 But one has to keep an eye out for the Komodo Dragons.

-There is no accommodation at the national park; therefore, everyone stays in Labuan Bajo, the main town where you will arrive via flights.
+There is no accommodation at the national park; therefore, everyone stays in Labuan Bajo, the main town where you will arrive via flight.
 From Labuan Bajo, you need to book a boat trip to either one or all of the islands to experience seeing the Komodo Dragons.

 Komodo Island Wallacean Drongo